jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 As described in :numref:`Install_Required-libraries-and`, some external libraries are required for building the MET:

 1.
 NCEP's BUFRLIB is used by the MET to decode point-based observation datasets in PrepBUFR format.
 Once you have downloaded and unpacked the BUFRLIB tarball, refer to the README_BUFRLIB file.
 When compiling the library using the GNU C and Fortran compilers, users are strongly encouraged to use the -DUNDERSCORE and -fno-second-underscore options.
-Compiling the BUFRLIB verison 11.3.0 (recommended version) using the GNU compilers consists of the following three steps:
+Compiling the BUFRLIB version 11.3.0 (recommended version) using the GNU compilers consists of the following three steps:

 .. code-block:: none